Eats more than 100 different types of plant!

 Okapi Classification and Evolution

-The Okapi is an elusive herbivore that is found in a small pocket of tropical mountain forest in central Africa.
-Despite it's Deer-like appearance the Okapi is actually one of the last remaining ancestors of the Giraffe, which is the tallest animal on Earth.
-Along with having a relatively long neck compared to it's body size, the most striking feature of the Okapi is the horizontal stripes that are particularly visible on their behinds and give this animal an almost Zebra-like appearance.
-The Okapi is very shy and secretive, so much so in fact that they were not recognised as a distinct species by western science until the earth 20th century.
+The Okapi is an elusive, herbivorous animal that is found in a small pocket of tropical mountain forest in central Africa.
+Despite its Deer-like appearance the Okapi is actually one of the last remaining ancestors of the Giraffe, which is the tallest animal on Earth.
+Along with having a relatively long neck compared to its body size, the most striking feature of the Okapi is the horizontal stripes that are particularly visible on their behinds and give this animal an almost Zebra-like appearance.
+The Okapi is a very shy and secretive animal, so much so in fact that they were not recognised as a distinct species by western science until the earth 20th century.
 Although they are seldom seen by people, the Okapi is not an endangered species as they are thought to be fairly common in their remote habitats.

 Okapi Anatomy and Appearance

-Like it's distant and much larger ancestor, the Okapi has a long neck which not only helps it to reach leaves that are higher up, but also provides the Okapi with a tool to both defend itself and it's territory.
+Like its distant and much larger ancestor, the Okapi has a long neck which not only helps it to reach leaves that are higher up, but also provides the Okapi with a tool to both defend itself and its territory.
 The Okapi has a red-brown coloured coat of fur with horizontal, white striped markings that are found on their hind quarters and at the tops of their legs, and provide the Okapi with excellent camouflage in the dense jungle.
 They have white ankles with a dark spot above each hoof and very thick skin to help protect them from injury.
 The Okapi has a long head and dark muzzle with large set-back ears which enable the Okapi to detect approaching predators easily.
 The Okapi also has an impressively long tongue, which is not only black in colour but it is also prehensile meaning that it is able to grab hold of leaves from the branches above.
 The appearance of the Okapi makes it one of the strangest animals alive in the world today.

 Okapi Distribution and Habitat